United Bank Security Center

 • If you respond to a text message, United Bank will never follow up with a return phone call or text message for verification.

-• United Bank will never send you a verification link to click on in a text message or email.
+• United Bank will NEVER send you a link to verify your banking credentials or personal information in text or email

 • Customer Care will never ask you over the phone or from a text message to provide a One-Time-Security Code, even if you initiated it from our website.